consolesunleashed/sega-mega-drive-tmss-disable/README.md

 ## Manufacturing

-- 0.8mm PCB thickness.
+- 0.8mm / 1mm PCB thickness for QSB versions.
+0.8mm / 1mm / 1.2mm PCB thickness for basic version are all good.
+1.6mm is unecessarily thick.
-- Castellated vias are optional.
+- Castellated vias are optional for QSB versions.
 There are only six half-cut vias and the board is thin which generally doesn't result in torn up copper platting.
 A little cleanup is usually necessary to remove debris from the half-cut vias.
 - Blue PCB colour because Sonic the Hedgehog.

 ## Programming